darenliang/jikan-go/README.md

 ### Installation

-To install: `go get github.com/darenliang/jikan-go`
+To install/update: `go get -u github.com/darenliang/jikan-go`

 To import: `import "github.com/darenliang/jikan-go"` and use as `jikan`